Storm as NYT hunts for journalist to write about ‘the darkness of Africa’

 The ideal candidate should enjoy jumping on news, be willing to cover conflict, and also be drawn to investigative stories.

-Many social media users were vexed with NYT’s obsession for a journalist to ‘cover conflict’ and ‘unexpected stories of hope’ in the region.
+Many social media users were vexed by NYT’s obsession for a journalist to ‘cover conflict’ and ‘unexpected stories of hope’ in the region.

 Here is what people on social media thought about the NYT ad.